RyanErm/DP3/README.md

 # DP3

+## File Structure
+This repository contains the following

+- Scripts
+  - producer.py – Produces data from WMATA's APIs to Kafka
+  - consumer.py – Consumes data from Kafka
+  - analysis.py – Creates visualizations

+- Plots
+  - Heatmap Plot – Heatmap of locations of buses
+  - Speed vs. Delay Plot – The speed and delay of buses
+  - Route Comparison Plot – Comparison of average delay between two routes

+- .gitignore – Files to be ignored
+- docker-compose.yml – Docker setup file
+- requirements.txt – Required packages
+- README.md – Description

+## Overview
+This repository contains the code to gather data two API's from the Washington Metropolitan Area Transit Authority (WMATA).
+The two API's focus on updates and positions of various busses.
+After the data is collected, different visualizations can be made.
+Please follow the instructions below to run the code.

 ## Execution
 First, ensure that the proper packages are install on your computer or virtual environment via the requirements.txt file.